pskfyi/minecraft-outlander-modpack/pack/config.md

 copper shovels, hoes, and picks can precede iron and serve as the first metal tools.

+## Block Runner

+Configured all smooth, polished, brick, and tile blocks to be as fast as paved dirt.

 ## Botany Pots

 ### Growth Speed